-THE STATE BAR OF CALIFORNIA STANDING COMMITTEE ON PROFESSIONAL RESPONSIBILITY AND CONDUCT FORMAL OPINION NO. 2020-204 case is being funded by a third-party litigation funder?
+THE STATE BAR OF CALIFORNIA STANDING COMMITTEE ON PROFESSIONAL RESPONSIBILITY AND CONDUCT FORMAL OPINION INTERIM NO. 14-0002 ALTERNATIVE LITIGATION FUNDING

-ISSUE: What ethical obligations arise when a lawyer represents a client whose several years: consumer litigation funding, which provides funds to a plaintiff with personal injury claims, typically for personal use rather than to fund their case, and commercial litigation funding, which typically involves advancing funds to pay a plaintiff's litigation expenses or otherwise.
+ISSUES: What ethical obligations arise when a lawyer represents a client whose case is being funded by a third-party litigation funder?

+DIGEST: Two types of third-party litigation funding have emerged over the last several years: consumer litigation funding, which provides funds to a plaintiff with personal injury claims, typically for personal use rather than to fund their case, and commercial litigation funding, which typically involves advancing significant amounts to the plaintiff to pay litigation expenses or otherwise.
 Both types of funding are non-recourse.
-1/ This opinion addresses the ethical issues that arise from such funding arrangements.
+This opinion addresses the ethical issues that arise for lawyers whose clients enter into such funding arrangements.
 The principal ethical issues are maintaining independent professional judgment and complying with the lawyer's duty of confidentiality.
-In commercial litigation funding arrangements, the funding agreement will likely be negotiated.
-If the client asks the lawyer to represent him or her in such negotiations, the lawyer should consider whether the lawyer has the experience or learning required as well as whether the lawyer has any personal interest that creates a conflict.
+If the lawyer has a material interest in the client obtaining funding, the lawyer must disclose that interest and seek the client's informed written consent prior to advising on the subject.
+In commercial funding arrangements, the funding agreement will likely be negotiated.
+If the client asks the lawyer to represent him or her in such negotiations, the lawyer should consider whether he has the experience or learning required as well as whether the lawyer has any personal interest that creates a conflict.
 If so, the lawyer must address those by a written disclosure that describes the relevant circumstances and material risks and then obtain the client's written consent.
 If the funder seeks client confidential information, the lawyer must advise the client of the risks of disclosure and obtain the client's informed consent to disclose confidential information to the funder.
-The lawyer should also take appropriate steps to limit the risks to the client that the disclosure of such information will effect a waiver of attorneyclient privilege or work product protection which may include having the funder sign a non-disclosure agreement, appropriate labeling of shared materials as confidential or taking other steps to maintain the confidentiality of the shared materials.
+The lawyer should also take appropriate steps to limit the risks to the client that the disclosure of such information will effect a waiver of attorney-client privilege or work product protection which may include having the funder sign a nondisclosure agreement, appropriate labeling of shared materials as confidential or taking other steps to maintain the confidentiality of the shared materials.1/